 Music in Louisiana

-This year Louisiana are celebrating one of their proudest assets, their music!
 Louisiana has a deep musical tradition of creating, enjoying and sharing its indigenous music, such as jazz, Cajun and zydeco.
 They are also proud of their musicians' major contributions to blues, rock'n'roll, country and gospel.
-Louisiana music is featured throughout the state with festivals, clubs, restaurants and on the streets, so there is never a shortage of beats to which you can tap your feet.
+Louisiana music is featured throughout the State with festivals, clubs, restaurants, and on the streets, so there is never a shortage of beats to make you tap your feet.

 South Louisiana has an incredible musical tradition as well.
 In southwest Louisiana, the sounds of Cajun and zydeco music echo from restaurants featuring Cajun fare and a dance floor.
 Communities come together at boucheries - all-day pig roasts common throughout southwest Louisiana - where Cajun music guides both the cooking and eating.
 And in southeast Louisiana, you find the sounds of blues, gospel and jazz.
 On the streets of New Orleans alone you can hear the authentic sound of a brass band or clarinetist playing the melody of the city's almost 300-year history.